| Safe Haskell | Safe-Inferred |

 Hasktorch is a Haskell library for scientific computing and

 differentiable programming.
-It leverages libtorch
+It leverages libtorch (the backend

 library powering PyTorch) for efficient tensor manipulation and